 The maximum value allowable is (512R-1).
 This is the same as the maximum allowable data for velocity, which means that the device will reach maximum velocity immediately.
 If acceleration is set to 0, it is as if acceleration is set to (512R-1).
-Effectively acceleration is turned off and the device will start moving at the target speed immediately.
+Effectively acceleration is turned off and the

+7.20.
 Set Maximum Position - Cmd 44

-NI

 Instruction Name Set Maximum Position

 Applies to T-Series motorized devices

 Firmware Version 5.xx

 Command Number 44

 Command Type Setting

 Command Data Range

 Reply Data Range

 Safe to retry?
 Yes

 Returns Current Position?
 No

 Persistence Non-Volatile

 Summary Sets the maximum position the device is allowed to travel to.